-COC generally will use current circumstances to determine anticipated income for the coming 12-month period.
-HUD authorizes COC to use other than current circumstances to anticipate income when:
+The PHA generally will use current circumstances to determine anticipated income for the coming 12-month period.
+HUD authorizes the PHA to use other than current circumstances to anticipate income when:

-- An imminent change in circumstances is expected - It is not feasible to anticipate a level of income over a 12-month period (e.g., seasonal or eyelic income) [24 CFR 5.609(d)]

-COC believes that past income is the best available indicator of expected future income [24 CFR 5.609(d)]
+- An imminent change in circumstances is expected [HCV GB, p.
+5-17] - It is not feasible to anticipate a level of income over a 12-month period (e.g., seasonal or cyclic income) [24 CFR 5.609(d)] - The PHA believes that past income is the best available indicator of expected future income [24 CFR 5.609(d)]

-COC is required to use HUD's Enterprise Income Verification (EIV) system in its entirety as a third party source to verify employment and income information, and to reduce administrative subsidy payment errors in accordance with HUD administrative guidance [24 CFR 5.233(a)(2)].
+PHAs are required to use HUD's Enterprise Income Verification (EIV) system in its entirety as a third-party source to verify employment and income information, and to reduce administrative subsidy payment errors in accordance with HUD administrative guidance [24 CFR 5.233(a)(2)].

-HUD allows COC to use tenant provided documents to project income once EIV data has been received in such cases where the family does not dispute the EIV employer data and where COC does not determine it is necessary to obtain additional third-party data.
+HUD allows PHAs to use tenant-provided documents (pay stubs) dated within 120 days of the date received by the PHA to project income once EIV data has been received in such cases where the family does not dispute the EIV employer data and where the PHA does not determine it is necessary to obtain additional third-party data.
+The PHA may also accept a statement dated within the appropriate benefit year for fixed income sources.

-When EIV is obtained and the family does not dispute the EIV employer data, COC will use current tenant provided documents to project annual income.
-When the tenant-provided documents are pay stubs, COC will make every effort to obtain current and consecutive pay stubs dated within the last 60 days.
+When EIV is obtained and the family does not dispute the EIV employer data, the PHA-COC_will use current tenant-provided documents to project annual income.
+When the tenant-provided documents are pay stubs, the PHAOC_will make every effort to obtain current and consecutive pay stubs dated within the last 120 days.

-COC will obtain written and/or oral third-party verification in accordance with the verification requirements and policy in Chapter 7 in the following cases:
+The PHACOC -will obtain written and/or oral third-party verification in accordance with the verification requirements and policy in Chapter 7 in the following cases: